The Ultraproducts of Quasirandom Groups: Quasirandom Finite Simple Groups have Nice Covering Properties

-The above statements can be found in any standard textbook in classical groups. (e.g. See \cite{CGGA}) It is enough to show Proposition~\ref{conv:largerank} for $SL_n$, $Sp_n$, $SU_n,$ and $\O_n$, since they are the universal perfect central extensions of the simple groups they cover.
+The above statements can be found in any standard textbook in classical groups (e.g., See \cite{CGGA}).
+It is enough to show Proposition~\ref{conv:largerank} for $\mathrm{SL}_n(\F_q)$, $\mathrm{Sp}_n(\F_q)$, $\mathrm{SU}_n(\F_q),$ and $\mathrm{\O}_n(\F_q)$, since they are the universal perfect central extensions of the simple groups they cover, and since the order of the Schur multipliers of these groups are bounded above by a function of $r$.

 We start by analyzing a length function for groups of Lie type over finite fields.